The Future of Work Is Purpose Driven

 There are many technologies that are enabling customer personalization, such as AI, but the real advancement will only come from a shift of context.

-Non hierarchical companies also mean that most of us will have to be across more functions and be sitting on more project teams throughout our careers.
+Nonhierarchical companies also mean that most of us will have to be across more functions and be sitting on more project teams throughout our careers.

 Supporting a purpose allows you to accomplish great things without needing to worry about the next project.
 This approach to work will give birth to an explosion of independent contractors, freelancers, and flexible alliances.
 This is already happening.

-The pyramid has been turned upside down.
+The consumer pyramid has been turned upside down.
 The boss is the consumer.
 The next step in this evolution towards a purpose driven economy, is to turn the pyramid upside down inside the company.

-“The future of work is to be in the people-to-people business”
+“The future of work is to be in the people-to-people business.”

-These self managed teams can be treated as internal markets.
+Co-managed teams can be treated as internal markets.
 Most people initially resist the internal markets viewpoint because it breaks so sharply from the traditional hierarchy.
 This concept represents a different mode of organizational logic needed to thrive in a world where people come first.

 Rather than think of organizational units as divisions, departments, and other traditional hierarchical concepts, the logic of internal markets re-conceptualizes how we work.

-The internal enterprise can provide the advantages of free-markets.
+The internal enterprise can provide the advantages of free markets.
 Internal enterprises become accountable to performance in return for freedom of operations.